enesyesil/me-enesyesil-dotcom/src/lib/posts/beyond-probability.md

 ### The Assumption of a Closed System

-All of these models — systems thinking, probability, and forecasting — rely on a crucial assumption: that the system is **closed**.
+All of these models and systems thinking, probability, and forecasting which rely on a crucial assumption: that the system is **closed**.
 In other words, every cause and effect is expected to come from within the network of observable variables.

 This assumption works most of the time.
 If we have enough data, we can account for shocks, feedback loops, and emergent behaviors.
-Even **random shocks** — like a sudden financial collapse or a natural disaster — can be treated as part of the probability distribution.
+Even **random shocks** like a sudden financial collapse or a natural disaster can be treated as part of the probability distribution.
 They may be rare, but they are still explainable in terms of likelihood.

 Thinkers like **Nassim Nicholas Taleb** popularized the idea of **Black Swans**: rare, unpredictable events that sit at the extreme edges of probability distributions.
-These events are disruptive, but they are still **stochastic** — they belong to the logic of probability, even if they sit at its margins.
+These events are disruptive, but they are still **stochastic** and they belong to the logic of probability, even if they sit at its margins.
 A global financial crash, for example, may feel like a surprise, but it can still be studied in hindsight as part of the distribution of possible outcomes.

-This closed-system assumption keeps analysis grounded.
+This closed system assumption keeps analysis grounded.
 It allows us to believe that, however complex the system, all outcomes are produced internally.
 The rules may be intricate, but they are still rules.

 ---